mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 (TODO) - gem instructions for DM 0.9 once they are released

-To get the gem from source:
+To get the gems from source:

 	git clone git://github.com/sam/do.git